 Yu Qi works at the laboratory for robotic applications co-established by Siemens and Aucma, where the focus is on developing special robots, unmanned vehicles, industrial robots, and intelligent equipment.
 While he was reading the news, an idea popped into his mind that gained immediate support from the management team and his colleagues: Create a new type of intelligent disinfection robot.

 Everyone on his team was eager to participate in the anti-virus battle.
-“Hospitals and front-line staff need disinfection robots at this critical moment,” says Wang Kai, Mechanical Engineer at Corporate Technology China.
+“Hospitals need disinfection robots at this critical moment,” says Wang Kai, Mechanical Engineer at Corporate Technology China.
 “Let’s do it!”

 New electric disinfection robot

 With a broad mix of experience and expertise, the team of ten colleagues were confident that they could develop a new type of robot in a short period of time.